Mitsubishi A5M4 "Claude"

 Japanese carrier fighter,

 though it retained such anachronisms as fixed landing gear.
-It remained
+It was

 the standard Japanese